-Graduate Degrees: Master of Business Administration (MBA), Master of Science in Strategic Leadership (MSSL)
+Graduate Degrees: Master of Business Administration (MBA), Master of Science in Strategic Leadership (MSSL), and Doctor of Business Administration (DBA).

 Mission

 The Chesapeake Energy School of Business at OKWU is a community of scholar practitioners (students, faculty, staff and community) delivering excellence in business education.
 Grounded unapologetically in the Christian faith, the Chesapeake Energy School of Business exists to teach learners to seek truth, think strategically, and engage effectively.
 As a professional field within a Christian liberal arts University, the Chesapeake Energy School of Business seeks to advance the professional and academic competence of its students by balancing academic theory with practical application.